schatzopoulos/ArtSim/README.md

 where

   * `paper_file` is a tsv file for mapping internal numeric ids to actual paper ids
-  * `scores_file` contaings paper ids and their popularity scores computed by a popularity method
+  * `scores_file` contains paper ids and their popularity scores computed by a popularity method
   * `pap_similarities_file` and `ptp_similarities_file` are files containing similarities based on authors and topics respectively; they contain tuples of numeric paper ids with their respecitive similarity score. `pv_connections_file` contains the paper to venue relationships.
 The files we used for our experiments with the DBLP dataset can be found at (Zenodo)[https://zenodo.org/record/4567527]
   * `cold_start_year` is the year after which we consider articles being in their cold start period.
   * `evaluation_method` can be one of 'tau' or 'ndcg'